Bionic Commando Rearmed 2: Synopsis

 Bionic Commando Rearmed 2 takes place a few years after Bionic Commando Rearmed and prior to 2009's Bionic Commando.
 In the game, a dictator named General Sabio from the Papagayan Islands threatens to attack the FSA, protagonist Rad Spencer's organization.
 The FSA sends Colonel Brubaker to confront the dictator, but Brubaker disappears shortly after arriving.
 In response, a team of five bionics, including Spencer, are sent to combat the threat and locate Brubaker.
-The group arrives on the islands via helicopter and divides into three teams, Spencer, being the commander, operates alone while the other teams operate in pairs.
+The group arrives on the islands via helicopter and divides into three teams.
+Spencer, being the commander, operates alone while the other teams operate in pairs.

-En route to Brubaker's last known location Spencer receives a communication from Mag, one of the team leaders, informing him that "something huge" had attacked them, taken her partner McNamara's bionic arm, and forced them to separate.
+En route to Brubaker's last known location, Spencer receives a communication from Mag, one of the team leaders, telling him that "something huge" had attacked them, taken her partner McNamara's bionic arm, and forced them to separate.
 Spencer instructs the team to regroup at Brubaker's last coordinates.
-Upon arriving Spencer finds the area in shambles with Brubaker's forces dead.
+Upon arriving, Spencer finds the area in shambles with Brubaker's forces dead.
 Spencer soon discovers that a large mechanized robot designated GORILLA is responsible for the carnage.
 After disabling the robot, Spencer contacts FSA headquarters to inform them of the situation and the possible demise of Brubaker.
-Spencer's commanding officer, Joe Gibson (Super Joe) tells him that Brubaker is indeed alive, as his tracking device is still active.
+Spencer's commanding officer, Joe Gibson (Super Joe), tells him that Brubaker is indeed alive, as his tracking device is still active.
 He informs Spencer that he may have been taken captive as his signal appears to be moving quickly across the island.
 Spencer is again tasked with rescuing Brubaker at all costs and completing his mission.